Here & now Victoria Turner

 Firstly, the fantastic.
 The URC had an impressive presence at Greenbelt this year.
 We led the café that partnered with Refuse and Grace Kitchen to serve tasty food destined for the bin; the programme had the theme of Revolting Christians; and we had URC folk volunteering as stewards, with the golf cart buggies, photographing, and managing the radios.
 The feedback we received included thanks for giving a warm welcome and affordable food in the living crisis, and an appreciation for the craft sessions and bedtime stories aimed at families…

 Victoria Turner is a PhD student and Council for World Mission Scholar

-This is an extract from an article that was published in the February 2020 edition of Reform
+This is an extract from an article published in the October 2022 edition of Reform